{{quoteList ? quoteList.length : 0}}

 N35 VS N52 Magnets

 Neodymium magnet, also called NdFeB magnet, is a tetragonal crystal formed by neodymium, iron, and boron (Nd2Fe14B).
 This kind of magnet is the most commonly used rare earth magnet and is widely used in electronic products, such as hard drives, mobile phones, earphones, and battery-powered tools.
-N35 and N52 magnets are two common grades of neodymium magnets.
-But many people don't know what is the difference between N35 and N52 magnets.
-So in this article, we try to make a comparison between them.
-N35 or N52 magnets

 What is N35 Magnet?

 N35 Magnet refers to the sintered neodymium iron boron magnet with the intrinsic coercivity of 33-36MGOE at KOE, the conversion of MGOe and kA/m3 is 1MGOe=8kA/m3, the maximum energy product of N35 neodymium iron boron material is 270kA/m3.
-Further Reading: N52 Grade Magnet – All You Need to Know

 What is N52 Magnet?

 The grade of N52 is much higher, and the maximum magnetic energy product is 48-51MGOE.
-The conversion of MGOe and kA/m3 is 1MGOe=8kA/m3, and the maximum magnetic energy product of N52 neodymium iron boron material is 400kA/m3;
+The conversion of MGOe and kA/m3 is 1MGOe=8kA/m3, and the maximum magnetic energy product of N52 neodymium iron boron material is 400kA/m3.

 What are the Differences between N35 and N52 Magnets?